Viruses are frequently transmitted by e-mail. Some telltale signs are:

 3. From the Display window, click on the Screen Saver tab

-4. From the screen saver drop down menu, choose a screen saver
+4. From the screen saver drop down menu, choose a screen

 5. In the Wait window, choose 10 minutes